batuhanfaik/itu-cmpe/docs/source/user/Zeynep Yetistiren.rst

 - Facility id must exist in the facility table
 - Staff id must exist in the staff table
 - Other fields are optional.
+- Name attribute cannot be longer than 40 chars.
+- Shortened name attribute cannot be longer than 6 chars.

 There is no restriction for the delete operation.